Piperi (tribe): Late modern period

+20th century

-Piperi were one of the tribes that constituted the "Greens" (Zelenaši), a political faction that saw the unification of Montenegro to Serbia in 1918, as the annexation of Montenegro, and instead supported an independent Montenegro.
+The Piperi were one of the tribes that constituted the "Greens" (Zelenaši), a political faction that saw the unification of Montenegro to Serbia in 1918, as the annexation of Montenegro, and instead supported an independent Montenegro.
 The Greens instigated the Christmas Uprising on January 7, 1919, which was crushed by Serbian troops.

 During World War II the majority of the tribe supported the Yugoslav Partisans.
 The Montenegrin committee of the Yugoslav Communist Party was dominated by Piperi clansmen prior to the war, and they were instigators of the July 1941 uprising.
 One of the most famous Piperi communists was Dr. Vukasin Markovic, a personal associate to Lenin, who came back after the October revolution from Russia to Montenegro, planning to stage a Soviet revolution.
 After its failure and his arrest, he fled to the USSR, where he assumed party duties.